pawmart/fms-cli-phalcon/www/PROGRESS.md

 ----

 - Friday Evening
-- Saturday on and off aprox 6h
+- Saturday on and off approx 6h
-- Sunday 3h
+- Sunday on and off approx 4h